-This Service Plan was prepared under the Board's direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
-The Service Plan is consistent with the B.C. government's strategic priorities and fiscal plan.
+This Revised Service Plan was prepared under the Board's direction in accordance with the Budget Transparency and Accountability Act and the BC Reporting Principles.
+The Revised Service Plan is consistent with the B.C. government's strategic priorities and fiscal plan.
 The Board is accountable for the contents of the plan, including what has been included in the plan and how it has been reported.

-All significant assumptions, policy decisions, events and identified risks, as of December 31, 2012 have been considered in preparing the plan.
+To the best of our knowledge the significant assumptions, policy decisions, events and identified risks are current and have been considered in preparing this plan.
 The performance measures presented are consistent with BC Transit's mandate and goals, and focus on aspects critical to the organization's performance.